MAGALA-RICHARD/apsimNGpy-documentations/doc/new_experiment.rst

 .. note::

     ⚠️ Note: The Experiment module, introduced in apsimNGpy v0.3.9.7, addresses recent structural changes in APSIM file structure changes.
-While the older ``create_experiment`` method in ApsimModel is retained for backward compatibility, users working with newer APSIM models should use the ``ExperimentManager`` class for building factorial designs.
+While the older ``create_experiment`` method in ApsimModel is retained for backward compatibility, users working with newer APSIM models should use the :class:`~apsimNGpy.core.experimentmanager.ExperimentManager` class for building factorial designs.
 It offers full support for modern model experiment editing

 The :class:`~apsimNGpy.core.experimentmanager.ExperimentManager`: API in ``apsimNGpy`` provides a high-level interface to build factorial experiments programmatically using APSIM.
 It is ideal for users who want to automate the creation of simulation treatments